 Here are a few options for quick, easy and nutritional breakfasts:

-Other A.M.
+More A.M.
 Ammo

 Homemade Granola – All sorts of granola are great on protein-potent Greek yogurt.
-But you can also add more nuts and dried fruit to a store-bought granola to make it more like a breakfast trail mix for a straight-out-of-the-bag fast morning feed.
+But you can also add more nuts and dried fruit to a store-bought reduced-sugar granola to make it more like a breakfast trail mix for a straight-out-of-the-bag fast morning feed.

 Hard Boiled Eggs—Boil up some eggs to pack in with your muffins.
-Hard boiled eggs are a quick and protein-rich snack and can be the perfect on-the-go breakfast.
+Hard boiled eggs are a quick and protein-rich snack that can be the perfect on-the-go breakfast.
 They’ll last about five days in the refrigerator.

 Start the Stopwatch

-If you can build 15-20 minutes into your morning routine, you can make a breakfast that will provide you with long-lasting energy and it will take only a little longer than pouring a bowl of cereal.
+If you can build 15-20 minutes into your morning routine, you can make a breakfast that will provide you with long-lasting energy and will take only a little longer than pouring a bowl of cereal.
 According to some recent studies those minutes might make a real difference throughout the rest of your day.

 Boiled, Poached or Scrambled Eggs – According to a study published by the National Institutes of Health (NIH), adult participants who ate eggs in the morning felt more satiated and consumed fewer calories throughout the day than participants who ate a calorie equivalent bagel breakfast.
 Another NIH study found this to be true for preadolescent children as well.

 Healthy, Fruity Oatmeal — Oatmeal is a great standby, but the individually wrapped and flavored varieties in grocery stores can pack a lot of sugar.
-To avoid that, make slow-cook oatmeal the night before, or soak it in water over night for faster preparation in the morning.
+To avoid that, make slow-cooked oatmeal the night before, or soak it in water over night for faster preparation in the morning.